Balakrishna-3008/Docker/README.md

  docker pull imagename

  ## to run the container out of the image
- docker tun -it --name name of the container -p port number image name
+ docker run -it --name name of the container -p port number image name

  example imagename is nginx and container name is c1 need to run on specific port 8000